XanaduAI/thewalrus/docs/gbs.rst

 Gaussian states in the quadrature basis
 ***************************************

-Historically, Gaussian states are parametrized not in terms of the covariance matrix :math:`\sigma` of the complex amplitudes :math:`\alpha_j` but rather in terms of its quadrature components, the canonical positions :math:`q_j` and canonical momenta :math:`p_j` as follows
+Historically, Gaussian states are parametrized not in terms of the covariance matrix :math:`\sigma` of the complex amplitudes :math:`\alpha_j`, but rather in terms of its quadrature components, the canonical positions :math:`q_j` and canonical momenta :math:`p_j`,

 .. math::
 	\alpha_j = \frac{1}{\sqrt{2 \hbar}} \left( q_j+ i p_j \right),